 Reese Henry & Co. – Certified public accountants located in Aspen and Carbondale, Colorado.
 Instrumental in helping To Return gain 501 C 3 status with the IRS.

-Garfield & Hecht – Law firm in Aspen, Colorado whose services were instrumental in the formation of To Return.
+Garfield & Hecht – Law firm in Aspen, Colorado, whose services were instrumental in forming To Return.